-A return on investments is required which, over the long term, is expected to be consistent with the Trustees' goal of meeting the Statutory Funding Objective.
-The Trustees will monitor the performance of the Scheme's assets against liabilities and the performance of the Fiduciary Manager against the agreed objectives.
+A return on investments is required which, over the long term, is expected to be consistent with the goal of the Trustee meeting the Statutory Funding Objective and eventually buying out the Scheme's liabilities with an insurer.
+The Trustee will monitor the performance of the Scheme's assets against liabilities and the performance of the Fiduciary Manager against the agreed objectives.